cirofabianbermudez/01_simple_adder_uvm/README.md

    3. Include `top_test.sv`, use `` `include "top_test.sv" ``.
 6. Finally open `tb.sv` which is inside `vrf/uvm/tb` and import `top_test_pkg`, use `import top_test_pkg::*;`.

 This is the bare minimum structure for a UVM testbench to work, you can run this code without errors but it does not do anything yet besides displaying a message.
 From here the goal is to add the remaining pieces like environment, agent, driver, monitor, sequencer, sequence, transaction and more to make a complete UVM testbech.

-The `run_phase()` task in `top_test.sv` is just displaying a message right now but this part of the code is in charge of starting the sequence that will stimulate the DUT later, keep this in mind.
-UVM is based in **Phasing and Objections**. ([**Note 03**](#note-03))
+The `run_phase()` task in `top_test.sv` seems to be just displaying a message right now but this part of the code is in charge of starting the sequence that will stimulate the DUT later, keep this in mind.

+UVM is based in **Phasing and Objections** ([**Note 04**](#note-04)).
+A UVM testbench, if is using the standard phasing, has a number of zero time phases to build and connect the testbench, then a number of time consuming phases, and finally a number of zero time cleanup phases.
+End of test occurs when all of the time consuming phases have ended.
+Each phase ends when there are no longer any pending objections to that phase.
+So end-of-test in the UVM is controlled by managing phase objections.
+This is the reason why the first thing the `run_phase()` does is to raise an objection, it prevents the test to end, then displays a message and at the end drops the objection upon completion.

+To start a UVM testbench, the `run_test()` method has to be called from the static part of the testbench.
+It is usually called from within an `initial` block in the top level module of the testbench.
+Calling `run_test()` constructs the UVM environment root component and then initiates the UVM phasing.

+The `run_test()` method can be passed a string argument to define the default type name of an `uvm_component` derived class which is used as the root node of the testbench hierarchy.
+However, the `run_test()` method checks for a command line plusarg called `UVM_TESTNAME` and uses that plusarg string to lookup a factory registered `uvm_component`, overriding any default type name.

- To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the `Makefile` provided.
+ To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the `Makefile` provided and the [vcs/simv flags documentation ](docs/vcs_simv_flags.md).

 The structure of a UVM testbench is a top bottom aproach, however to we need define the bottom elements first.